 The College encourages individuals to discuss issues and attempt to work out differences in a non-confrontational manner.
 This informal process is defined as the verbal discussion between the student and the staff or faculty member most closely associated with the concern.
 The informal process is intended to encourage a satisfactory resolution to a complaint at the earliest possible time; however, the informal process is not a mandatory step in order to access the formal process.

-The Advising Coordinator on each campus is the designated student ombudsman for each campus.
-The ombudsman is not directly involved in any formal complaint or grievance process but will be available to inform the students on their rights and College processes for informal or formal complaint and grievance procedure.
-The Advising Coordinator will report such activities directly to the Vice President of Academic and Student Affairs as the designee of the President.
+The Student Life Coordinator on each campus is the designated ombudsman for each campus.
+The ombudsman is not directly involved in any formal complaint or grievance process, but will be available to inform the student on his rights and College processes for informal or formal complaint and grievance procedure.
+The Student Life Coordiantor will report such activities directly to the Vice President of Academic/Student Affairs as designee of the President.
 The Equity Officer is the designated ombudsman for staff, faculty and adjuncts.

 Written Student Complaints

 Eastern Florida State College provides a process whereby a student can submit a complaint or a concern, in writing, to be addressed by the appropriate college official.
 The procedure broadly defines the kinds of issues that can be addressed using the process and details the steps leading to a resolution.
 Students have the right to seek resolution on academic, administrative or student services related concerns through formal and informal processes.

 A written complaint is defined as any written correspondence, including emails, but does not include concerns received verbally.